bachelor-2014/report/v2/porting.md

 Evobot and we can hardly recommend it if the platform have the perform decently.
 That being said the BBB is a cheap and nice solution for a hackable board that allows for easy prototyping, it can still be part of the solution but the majority of heavy calculation is better suited elsewhere.
+Further ideas and suggestions on this topic is elaborated in \ref{sec:modularity}.

 ### Platform difficulties
-For us the combination of the BBB and the BeBoPr proposed a few problems as a platform for development, while these issues have been manageable they might become a bigger issue as the platform have to support more hardware and features.
+For us the combination of the BBB and the BeBoPr posed a few challenges as a platform for development, while these issues have been manageable they might become a bigger issue as the platform have to support more hardware and features.